The equivariant model structure on cartesian cubical sets: Notions of fibred structure and universes

 A (model-categorical) model of HoTT comes with two classes of ``right'' maps: the \emph{fibrations}, which model type families, and the \emph{trivial fibrations}, which model contractible type families.
 A key feature of both classes of maps is their stability under pullbacks along arbitrary maps, which models substitution of terms for variables in type theory.

 In this section, we consider such ``notions of fibred structure'' abstractly, proving general results that will apply to both the fibrations and the trivial fibrations in the model categories we construct.
 In \S\ref{ssec:fibred-str}, we recall the precise, technical meaning of the phrase ``notion of fibred structure'' and explore what it means when such fibred structure is \emph{locally representable}.
 In \S\ref{ssec:trivial-fibrations}, we specialize to elementary toposes and show that suitably structured maps that lift against the monomorphisms define a locally representable notion of fibred structure.
-In \S\ref{ssec:realignment}, we specialize further to presheaf toposes and introduce the general realignment property satisfied by Hofmann--Streicher universes therein and thus inherited by certain other locally representable notions of fibred structure.
+In \S\ref{ssec:realignment}, introduce our notion of universe and, in the case of presheaf toposes, construct universes for locally representable notions of fibred structure from the Hofmann--Streicher classifiers.